CreamyCookie/explorations/keyboard/number-row-optimization/README.md

 | 43215 90678 | 2.02587 | 11.98 |  9.72 | 19.68 | +20.51%             |
 | 72145 63098 | 0.43408 | 11.01 | 10.92 | 21.50 | +31.67%             |

+Explanations for why these layouts were entered:

+* `54321 06789` - You only need to reverse the left half and move `0` to before `6`, which is easy to remember.
+Numbers stay on their current side (useful for games and programs where you have your other hand on the mouse or trackball).

+* `43215 90678` - Numbers stay on their side.
+Put the highest digit on the outer index key (which currently has `5` and `6`).
+The remaining digits are simply placed in ascending order outwards from these keys.
+To me, that seems pretty memorable.

+* `72145 63098` - This one was actually found in an earlier run of the script.
+Swap `1` with `7`, `1` with `3` and `8` with `0`.
+Only five keys to relearn but comes pretty close to the best layouts.

 So, there you have it.
-While I mostly made this for fun, I'm considering to use `43215 90678` in my next layout.
+While I mostly made this for fun, I'm considering to use `43215 90678` given the above reasons and since it still achieves 57% of the maximum improvements (and much more, if you consider balance less important).

 **Thank you very much for reading!**

 ---

 **TLDR**: Use `53124 86079` if you want numbers to stay on their side.
-Use `84126 73059` if you want the absolute best rating.
-Use `54321 06789` if you want an easy to remember change (reverse left side, move 0 right to 1).
+Use `95037 62148` if you want the absolute best rating.
 Use `17345 62098` if you only want to swap two digits (2 with 7 and 8 with 0) and still get about two thirds of the maximum benefits.
+Use `43215 90678` if you want an easy to remember change (digits stay on their side, highest on center, rest in increasing order towards pinkies).

 Of course, the best number arrangement will depend on your preferences and what you do most on your computer.
 So, if you're going for the best possible result, you probably need to modify a few of the parameters and run the script yourself.